 For a budget TV, we recommend the TCL P607.
 Budget TVs have gotten a lot better this year, and the TCL P607 4k Roku TV is one of the best examples.
 It sports features like a wide color gamut and local dimming that are usually only found on TVs twice as expensive, and it does so while also being one of the best gaming TVs around.

 At 14ms of input lag and 11ms of response time, the P-Series is simply excellent for video games.
 Gameplay is responsive and clear, making the experience much more engaging.
-It's no slouch in HDR either thanks to its better than average color volume and decent brightness at around 500 cd/m2 .
+It does well with HDR too thanks to its better than average color volume and decent brightness at around 489 cd/m2 .
+It has a narrow viewing angle, but that's an expected tradeoff for the picture quality.

 Its smart features are great too.
 Roku is quite popular, and it easily trumps SmartCast found on the competing Vizio M Series 2017.
 Simply put, the TCL P607 is the best budget TV for most people today.